PerttuHamalainen/MediaAI/README.md

 # Intelligent Computational Media
 This repository contains the lecture materials and examples for Aalto University's Intelligent Computational Media course, instructed by [Perttu Hämäläinen](http://perttu.info) and [Koray Tahiroglu](http://mlab.taik.fi/~korayt/).

+Check [MyCourses](https://mycourses.aalto.fi/course/search.php?search=intelligent+computational+media#menu4) to see when the course is run for the next time!

+## Learning goals
 The course covers AI and machine learning for games and audiovisual media.

-Check [MyCourses](https://mycourses.aalto.fi/course/search.php?search=intelligent+computational+media#menu4) to see when the course is run for the next time!
+* Understand how common AI algorithms & tools work
+* Understand what the tools can be used for in context of art, media, and design
+* Get hands-on practice of designing, implementing and/or using the tools

+The first week of the course has introductory lectures, but the rest of the time is devoted to project work that can be done alone or together with a pair or group.
+The teachers will be there to provide personalized assistance.

 ## Road to learning
 Check the [lessons](Lessons/README.md) and browse the [code examples](Code/README.md).
 Also check the other repositories and links below.

 **The field is changing rapidly and this course is constantly evolving.
-We will add relevant resources and materials below as we find them, gradually incorporating them to the lectures as well.** Thus, if you want to stay updated, check back at this page every now and then.
+We will keep adding relevant resources and materials below, gradually incorporating them to the lectures as well.** Thus, if you want to stay updated, check back at this page every now and then.

 ## Overview & design philosophy
 This is a crash course for deep learning and other AI techniques for people with **as little technical prerequisites as possible:**